 - And after some research we also surfaced an audience which matched the affinity categories of products and services.

-After the initial sprint of two weeks we saw already encouraging results in terms of build up of the Pinterest audience:
+After the initial sprint of two weeks we saw already encouraging results in the Pinterest KPIs in terms of build up of the Pinterest audience:

 - Total audience size: 130’000 members.

 - Interacting audience: 2’400 members.